1 / 18

 Quick Check: Which Form to Use?

-Decide which form is more efficient for each question:
+Which form is more efficient for each question?

 • "What is the population after 50 years?" → explicit or recursive?